mikerudge/user-stories-as-code/docs/docs/CRUDStories/create-a-permission.md

 ## Add Permission To User Type

-Adding permissions to a user type is a default way to set permissions
+Adding permissions to a user type is a default way to set permissions on all models.
+For example if you want an 'admin' who can do everything on every model.

 ```typescript
 adminUser.addPermissions({